Listoc/freeCodeCampUniverse/README.md

 2. Second project: 'Build a World Cup Database'

-   In this project we created DB for world cup games
+   In this project we've created DB for world cup games

    We have following tables:
    * games
    * teams

-   Also we created 2 bash scripts:
+   Also we've created 2 bash scripts:
    * insert_data.sh - insert data to our DB from .csv file
    * queries.sh - print result of some SELECT queries to our DB ('Year and team name of all the champions' as example)

 3. Third project: 'Build a Salon Appointment Scheduler'

-   In this project we created DB for salon
+   In this project we've created DB for salon

    We have following tables:
    * customers
    * appointments
    * services

-   Also we created an interactive Bash program (salon.sh) that uses PostgreSQL to track the customers and appointments for our salon.
+   Also we've created an interactive Bash program (salon.sh) that uses PostgreSQL to track the customers and appointments for our salon.

-5. Fourth project: 'Build a Periodic Table Database'
+4. Fourth project: 'Build a Periodic Table Database'

-   In this project we fixed DB for periodic table
+   In this project we've fixed DB for periodic table

    We have following tables:
    * element
    * properties
    * type

-   Also we created Bash script (element.sh) to get information about chemical elements from a periodic table database.
+   Also we've created Bash script (element.sh) to get information about chemical elements from a periodic table database.

+5. Fifth project: 'Build a Number Guessing Game'

+   In this project we've created DB for guessing game

+   We have only one table:
+   * users

+   Also we've created Bash script (number_guess.sh) for "guessing number game".